TOP 5 – Fishing techniques

 We also need a robust but flexible line, leads and live baits, like typical earthworms.

-Fishing modalities: Conclusion
+Fishing techniques: Conclusion

 It seems that the fight for the throne is disputed between Spinning and Casting, but Japanese techniques are gaining much ground in the world of fishing.
 Nor can we forget Surfcasting, a modality with which many anglers have made their debut and that succeeds on the coasts.